Get help today 888-744-0069 or sign up for 24/7 text support.

 • Mental health.
 Drug addiction causes changes in the way the brain functions and the way a person behaves.
 This could manifest as increased anxiety and agitation, depression, and even symptoms of psychosis.

 People abuse substances for a number of reasons.
-The National Institute on Drug Abuse reports that self-medication of a mental illness is a primary contributor to the initiation and continuation of substance abuse.2 Most drugs alter the mind and are commonly used as coping mechanisms for people to modify the way they think, behave or feel.
+The National Institute on Drug Abuse (NIDA) reports that self-medication of a mental illness is a primary contributor to the initiation and continuation of substance abuse.2 Most drugs alter the mind and are commonly used as coping mechanisms for people to modify the way they think, behave or feel.
 Use of substances can trigger or worsen mental health symptoms, encouraging continued use to depress symptoms that arise.

-Drug and alcohol addiction is characterized by the compulsive misuse of a substance, even though it brings about significant negative consequences.1 If you or others in your life notice unwanted changes in the way you think, feel or behave, rehab may be a highly valuable step.
+Drug and alcohol addiction is characterized by the compulsive misuse of a substance, even though it brings about significant negative consequences.1 If you or others in your life notice unwanted changes in the way you think, feel, or behave, rehab may be a highly valuable step.
 If your physical or mental symptoms are severe, you may want to consider seeking professional medical or psychological help.

-You Take Excessive Amounts to Feel the Effects
+3. You Take Excessive Amounts to Feel the Effects

 When you first take a drug, you are not accustomed to the effects, so you feel them intensely.
 Over time, though, the body begins to adapt in a process called tolerance.
 As tolerance grows, the body needs the drug more frequently or in higher amounts to produce the same outcomes.3

+As you take more of a substance to increase the desired effects or the high, you put yourself at an increased risk of drug or alcohol overdose.
 If you are using substances in high quantities or with increased frequency, you are in danger of overdose and would likely benefit from an addiction treatment program.

-You Have a Strong Desire to Use the Substance
+4. You Have a Strong Desire to Use the Substance

 Rehab can treat individuals who are experiencing cravings (strong urges or desires) to use drugs or alcohol.
 The body acclimates to repeated exposure to a substance through tolerance and physical dependence.
 When you discontinue use, withdrawal symptoms begin, which lead to strong urges or cravings.